brettz9/webappfind/executable-builder/README.md

 # Windows to-dos

 1. Deprecate executables in WebAppFind when batch approach done.
+1. Build a batch file which can be invoked with a document file OR URL so that if in the task bar, a file or URL might be droppable upon it (if this is possible to do)
 1. Comparing to exes? adding to favorites, etc.? (any other unimplemented left to replicate and add as a todo?)
 1. Open with batch ok for "Open with" but a problem with task bar